 In its early days, flat design was related too closely to minimalism and mobile-first design.
-While both these attributes contribute heavily to a successful flat design, they cannot be the only aspect in a flat design.
+While both these attributes contribute heavily to a successful flat design, it does have its limitations.

 An example can be found with Windows 8 released by Microsoft.
 Metro design of Windows 8, considered by some as the pioneer of flat design, had some inherent flaws with it.

 The NN Group conducted a usability test on Windows 8, and found out that users had difficulty in identifying actionable objects on its interface.

 Regarding the OS interface (as seen in the picture above), the study says:

 “Where can you click?
 Everything looks flat, and in fact ‘Change PC settings’ looks more like the label for the icon group than a clickable command.
 As a result, many users in our testing didn’t click this command when they were trying to access one of the features it hides.”

 Additionally, the Windows 8 interface was biased towards mobile users.
 The big colorful rectangular tiles looked sweet on a mobile device.
 The interface was well-suited for finger gestures on a touch-screen.
 However, the same tiles on a big desktop monitor looked clumsy.
 Its usability with the mouse was in question, as well.

 Fixing the usability issues associated with it, flat design has evolved over time.
 It has moved on from being absolute-flat to semi-flat.

 Though the approach of flat design 2.0 is still flat, it employs layers, contrast, and subtle shadows to give a hint of depth in an interface.